In project management, waterfall frameworks entail projects being divided into phases which are completed one by one in a linear fashion.

 Agile approaches to project management, on the other hand, break projects into smaller sections, and teams then cycle through a process of planning, delivering, evaluating, and making changes where appropriate.

-This guide will run you through the merits and pitfalls of both approaches, so you can decide which methodology is most suitable for your project.
+This guide will run you through the merits and pitfalls of both approaches as well as the best project management software for implementing them, so you can decide which methodology is most suitable for your project.

 Agile vs Waterfall: What’s the Difference?